K4ffeMan/m7011e/midterm-demo-handin-template.md

   - **Status**: [Not started ]

 ### Backend Services
-- [ no microservice implemented] Microservices architecture implemented
+- [ No microservice implemented, have mainly started with basic things like eslint and prettier format.
+Will begin with keycloak before        microservices ] Microservices architecture implemented

 - [Started ] Database deployed and accessible